 Salukis are a striking, statuesque dog.
 They have a graceful physique, from their long, narrow head to their long, feathered tail.
 But they are also well muscled, with the long legs and lean body of runners.
 In motion, Salukis are agile, swift, and elegant.
 They have a gentle and calm demeanor, with a noble, attentive expression in their large, oval eyes.
 They are attached to their families, but reserved—sometimes even shy—with strangers.

 One of the oldest domesticated dog breeds, Salukis kept Egyptian pharaohs and Sumerian royals company thousands of years ago.
 In Persia, the breed helped their masters hunt hare and gazelles across the desert.
 These dignified dogs held a special place since their earliest days, living in the homes of their owners and being buried with their noble companions.
 Salukis were introduced to the West in the late 1800s, and quickly became prized as show dogs for their breathtaking beauty and sleek forms.
 The breed grew in popularity in the UK and the US in the 1920s, and the American Kennel Club recognized the breed in 1927.

 AKC Breed Category

 Salukis are a self-composed and calm dog.
-They adore their owners, but they aren't particularly demonstrative in their affections If you want a highly playful, silly dog, or one that adores snuggles—this isn't the breed for you.
+They adore their owners, but aren’t particularly demonstrative in their affections.
+If you want a highly playful, silly dog, or one who adores snuggles—this isn’t the breed for you.
 Salukis show their love with their quiet, consistent companionship.
 They are sensitive dogs who require gentle treatment, both in play and training methods.